Weak CAPA Programs Hit Globally by FDA Warnings

 Specifically, the FDA hit the firm for failing to establish a procedure to describe how data will be analyzed to detect recurring quality problems.
 The agency also cited CAPA shortcomings including failure to demonstrate a procedure to include requirements to verify or validate the actions.
 There’s an old FDA maxim, “If it isn’t documented, it didn’t happen.”
 Zimmerman apparently missed that point and is paying a price.

 The FDA also cited Zimmerman’s alleged shortcomings in sharing any findings of product quality issues with the folks onsite responsible for making sure that doesn’t happen again.
-Finally, FDA said the company didn’t demonstrate that it had any process in place that ensured management had a final review of any CAPA program improvements.
+Finally, the FDA said the company didn’t demonstrate that it had any process in place that ensured management had a final review of any CAPA program improvements.

 Failure to effectively guarantee data quality was also a theme when FDA inspected General Medical Company in Pasadena, California.
-There, the manufacturer of iontophoresis devices designed to control hyperhidrosis in the underarms, hands and feet, was accused of failing to come up with a plan to make sure customers were aware of the potential risks of using the product.
-FDA also wrote the company up for failing to analyze complaints for any patterns or develop a corrective and preventive action process that ensured potential users understood the dangers.
+There, the manufacturer of iontophoresis devices designed to control hyperhidrosis in the underarms, hands, and feet, was accused of failing to come up with a plan to make sure customers were aware of the potential risks of using the product.
+FDA also wrote the company up for failing to analyze complaints about any patterns or develop a corrective and preventive action process that ensured potential users understood the dangers.

 Data analysis and documentation shortcomings was also featured prominently in another June letter the FDA issued to device maker 86 Harriet Avenue Corporation DBA General Devices in Ridgefield, New Jersey.
 The company’s existing CAPA program did not require that data sources be analyzed to look for product problems or for the company to dig deeper to find the root cause of problems.
 For example, the company failed to properly investigate notifications that its products screen had no display, went black after a few seconds, or did not turn on during installation.